PLCnext/MqttGdsConnector/README.md

 ```

 ## Installing manualy
-**Note** The follwoing steps are only needed when you build the application by yourself without using the PLCnext Store.
+**Note:** The follwoing steps are only needed when you build the application by yourself without using the PLCnext Store.
 Phoenix Contact recommend the usage of the PLCnext Store.

+**Note:** The MQTT GDS Connector uses the Remote Service Call (RSC) service published by the MQTT Client component, which must be running on the target.
+When the MQTT Client app is deployed via the PLCnext Store are the needed RSC services automaticaly deployed and loaded.

 1. Copy the contents of `external/deploy/axcf2152` to `/usr/local` on the target.
 1. Copy `libGdsConnector.so` to `/usr/local/lib` on the target.